Charlie Trotter: Personal life

 Trotter married his first wife, Lisa Ehrlich, on August 31, 1986.
-They met in 1981 at University of Wisconsin-Madison.
+They met in 1981 at University of Wisconsin–Madison.
 Lisa helped open the restaurant and served as its first dining room manager and wine director until the couple divorced in August 1990.

-Trotter's second marriage, to Lynn Thomas, produced a son, Dylan, who was 21 or 22 years old at his father's death.
+Trotter's second marriage, to Lynn Thomas, produced a son, Dylan, born on May 24, 1991 (Bob Dylan's 50th birthday), who was 22 years old at the time of his father's death.

 In February 2010, Trotter married girlfriend Rochelle Smith, who later became his publicist.

-In 2021, a feature-length documentary about his life, titled Love, Charlie: The Rise and Fall of Chef Charlie Trotter, was released in the United States.
+A feature-length documentary about his life, titled Love, Charlie: The Rise and Fall of Chef Charlie Trotter, was released in the United States in 2021, and later in Britain.